-These are the responses that expecting mothers are accustomed to hearing after telling someone they are pregnant.
+These are the responses expecting mothers are accustomed to hearing after telling someone they are pregnant.
 So what’s next?
 That usually depends on a mom-to-be’s answer to the last question.
-For those of you who are not finding out the sex of your baby–read on!
+For those of you who are not finding out the gender of your baby–read on!

-What it’s Really Like Not Finding Out the Sex of Your Baby
+What it’s Really Like Not Finding Out the Gender of Your Baby

 Not finding out the sex of your baby?
 Expect the unexpected.

-Answering that, “Do you know what you’re having yet?” question with a, “We’re not finding out,” oftentimes prompts someone to share how they could never do that.
+Answering that “Do you know what you’re having yet?” question with a “We’re not finding out,” frequently prompts someone to share how they could never do that.
 They go on to explain how it’s because they are such a planner or have a type-A personality.
-Well, I’m here to tell you that even the planners can survive pregnancy without finding out, and it won’t drive you crazy — at least for the most part.
+Well, I’m here to tell you that even the planners can survive pregnancy without finding out.
+And it won’t drive you crazy — at least for the most part.

-Gender reveals are off the table when you’re not finding out the sex of your baby.
+Gender reveals are off the table when you’re not finding out the gender of your baby.

-When my sonographer performed the 20-week anatomy scan I explained to her that I did not what to know the gender of my child.
-Periodically during her check she would say, okay, now this is where you want to look away.
-As a marketer and someone with absolutely no medical background, I hardly knew if I was looking at the head or the torso during those scans, but I obliged.
+When my sonographer performed the 20-week anatomy scan, I explained to her that I did not want to know the gender of my child.
+Periodically during her check, she would say, okay, now this is where you want to look away.
+I’m a marketer and someone with absolutely no medical background.
+I hardly knew if I was looking at the head or the torso during those scans, but I obliged.

-You’ve got to go gray, yellow, or green when you’re not finding out the sex of your baby.
+You’ve got to go gray, yellow, or green when you’re not finding out the gender of your baby.

 This brings me to my next point — decorating the nursery and shopping for clothes.
 How does one not finding out do it?
 Simple.

 As you would expect, my nursery will be mostly gray.
-However, I’m okay with this, and honestly would probably have planned it the exact same way if I did know the gender.
+However, I’m okay with this.
+I honestly would probably have planned it the exact same way if I did know the gender.
 This is my first baby, so neutral paint and furniture will allow me to use the nursery again for future children of either gender without having to change anything.

-And no, it won’t be boring or plain because following the birth I plan to purchase items that truly make it unique for my son or daughter.
-Trust me, I have been looking!
-In fact, I have a shopping cart full of both boy and girl decor on the websites of my favorite stores.
-I plan to simply do a little bit of online shopping in those early weeks following baby’s birth.
+And no, it won’t be boring or plain because, following the birth, I plan to purchase items that truly make it unique for my son or daughter.
+Trust me.
+I have been looking!
+I have a shopping cart full of both boy and girl decor on the websites of my favorite stores.
+I plan to do a little bit of online shopping in those early weeks following baby’s birth.

 The same goes for clothing.
-Excessively shopping for cute baby clothes would be a weakness of mine, so this is when not knowing the gender has certainly come in handy.
+Excessively shopping for cute baby clothes would be a weakness of mine.
+So this is when not knowing the gender has certainly come in handy.
 I can stick to what is essential and not go overboard!
 Following my showers, I plan to make a list of the basics that are still needed and go from there.
-After all, the clothing needs of a baby don’t change depending on the gender, and there are a lot of adorable gender neutral patterns and prints out there.
+After all, the clothing needs of a baby don’t change depending on gender.
+And there are a lot of adorable gender-neutral patterns and prints available.